byte-physics/igortest/docu/sphinx/source/advanced.rst

 Steps to do that include:

-- Implement a function called `run()` in `ProcGlobal` context taking no parameters.
+- Implement a function called `run()` in `ProcGlobal` context (or an independent module with IUTF included) taking no parameters.
 This function must perform all necessary steps for test execution, which is at least one call to :cpp:func:`RunTest`.

 - Put the test experiment together with your :ref:`Test Suites<TestSuite>` and the script `helper/autorun-test.bat` into its own folder.